Arrival in Italy

 - Open design — accessible kits (chairs, toys, prosthetics, home automation)

-Italian Fab Labs organise themselves since 2013 into Fab Lab Italia (informal network), with membership in the Fab Foundation and participation at International Fab Labs Conferences.
-Institutional recognition:
+Italian Fab Labs are building an informal network with membership in the Fab Foundation and participation at International Fab Labs Conferences.
+First institutional interactions are appearing via regional plans (Piedmont, Emilia-Romagna, Lombardy) and public events.

 Connection with noze